 Here is how it looked after staining it.
 Very nice!
-We wanted the rustic feel and I think this did a great job of giving the look we originally wanted.
+We wanted the rustic feel and the gray wood stain did a great job of giving the look we originally wanted.

-We decided to have outdoor gate hardware for the door that was all black.
-These we also purchased it at True Value.
 With this type of hinge, I had to hang it differently then you would a typical door hinge that would be hidden at the end of the door.
-We wanted to see these hinges so they had to be hung on the outside if the door and on the door jam.
-You could avoid this if you wanted, by using regular door hinges.
+We wanted to see these hinges so they had to be hung on the outside if the door and on the door jamb.

 On top of the door I added a ball door catch, similar to what you would see on a bedroom closet door.
 This helps the door stay closed without needing a latch.